Jaksuhn/Getting-Too-Attached/README.md

 3. Tick the checkbox to start the plugin.

-4. Change the delay is needs be.
+4. Change the delay as needs be.

 ### NOTES